 - Advertising: Department requirements plus MKT 365 and two from the following: COM 360, COM 366, GRA 253, GRA 318, and GRA 319.

-Accounting majors can take two graduate Master of Accounting (MAcc) courses during their senior year and then complete their graduate degree with only eight additional courses.
+Accounting majors can take three graduate Master of Accounting (MAcc) courses during their senior year and then complete their graduate degree with only eight additional courses.

 Scholarships and Study Abroad